wp-plugins/kindred-posts/readme.txt

 For more information about the premium version, please visit [our site](http://AiSpork.com/kindred-posts-premium)

 = Support =
-If you require support, you can visit the Help & Tutorials menu from the Kindred Posts Settings page.
+If you require support, you can visit our [Support Forum](http://AiSpork.com/forums/) from the Kindred Posts Settings page.
 We also monitor the WordPress.org support forums but to receive faster support you should post your questions on our [forum](http://AiSpork.com/forums/).

 == Installation ==